Christina (1953 film): Plot

 Christina Neuhaus gets a job with the Stauffers.
 The young woman, whose home is Transylvania, is one of those displaced from home and had to leave her parents' property in Karlsaue after the war.
 Klaus Stauffer runs a mill with his mother Anna, which is in bad shape.
 In accordance with his mother's wishes, Klaus is as good as engaged to the rich banker's daughter Renate Frank, and also believes that he has found the woman for life in her.
 That changes when Christina comes to the Stauffers' house.
 From the start, Klaus is drawn to the warm, natural woman.
 The old servant Czybulka, who also had to flee his homeland Transylvania, immediately takes Christina to his heart.
 And the manufacturer Werner Holk is also increasingly drawn to the Stauffers' mill.

 Klaus Stauffer does not yet dare to oppose his mother's wishes, although he clearly senses that it is love that draws him to Christina.
 So he hesitates and lets the young woman, who has also been devoted to him from the start, believe that he is serious about her.
-When Czybulka explains to Christina that Klaus is with Renate Frank, she withdraws hurt.
+When Czybulka explains to Christina that Klaus is with Renate Frank, she is hurt and withdraws.
 Although Klaus tries to talk to his mother, she insists that he marry the banker's daughter.
 Without Klaus knowing about it, she tells Christina to leave the house after this conversation and tells her that she cannot stay longer because Renate, her son's future wife, cannot be expected to live with her under the same roof.

 Holk finds Christina in this mood and, in his charming way, offers her a position, which she accepts after some hesitation.
 Although Holk is courting the young woman, he is content with a friendship for the time being.
-Shortly thereafter, Holk shows Christina an invitation he had received for the marriage of Renate and Klaus.
+Shortly thereafter, Holk shows Christina an invitation he had received for the wedding of Renate and Klaus.
 When they both go out together some time later, her path leads her to the very place where Klaus is celebrating his bachelorette party with Renate that evening.
-Although Holk wants to retire immediately, Christina defiantly asks him to dance - according to a peasant custom - and thus causes an uproar.
+Although Holk wants to leave immediately, Christina defiantly asks him to dance - according to a peasant custom - and thus causes an uproar.
 Renate is beside herself and gives Klaus an ultimatum.
-He then disconnects.
+He cancels their engagement.
 His mother now thinks everything is lost.
 A conversation with old Czybulka makes her think.
-Shortly thereafter, Klaus comes to his mother to make it clear to her that he will definitely marry Christina, even if that might result in the end of the family business.
+Shortly thereafter, Klaus makes it clear to his mother that he will marry Christina, even if that might doom the family business.

 Klaus' mother finally realizes that she has done the wrong thing and that her son's happiness is more important than financial security.
 She no longer withholds her blessings from the young couple.
-But Holk, on whom the mill is dependent, also shows that he is a great man with stature and promises to support the Stauffers with orders.
+But Holk, on whom the mill is dependent, also shows that he is a man with stature and promises to support the Stauffers with orders.
 Christina is now not only with the man she loves, but also has a home again.